arockiyastephenl/Care-commerce-docs/docs/ONDCAPI/Search-OnSearchAPI.md

 - In Simple words, Search API is used to Discover the product for the Buyer from theONDC

-- The Search API allows user to search the full list of products based on the search query available in the Care Commerce.
+- The Search API allows users to search the full list of products based on the search query available in the Care Commerce.

-- Use the Search API to get list of products available based on the Search parameter, Location, Mode of Payments etc..
+- Use the Search API to get a list of products available based on the Search parameter, Location, Mode of Payments etc..

 Buyer Application can use Search API by Multiple ways:

 1. Search Product by City (Based on the City)
 2. Search Product by Product Name ( Based on the Product Name)
-3. Search Product by Catagory (Based on the Product Catagory)
+3. Search Product by Category (Based on the Product Category)
 4. Search Product by Fulfillment (Based on the specified drop location or Pickup Location)